GoldenGirl23/FreeCodeCamp_data_analysis_exercises/README.md

-# Data Science with Python Course (Pandas Exercises)
+# Data Science with Python Course

 This material is created for our [Data Science with Python Course](https://rmotr.com/data-science-python-course)